WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - just like a normal `CodeDeploy` deployment, there are **validation hooks** you can use to decide if your new alias is OK.

+#### EFS Integration

+- your lambda functions can integrate with EFS

+* there are some latency considerations.
+Reading large files will take a couple of seconds (might impact start performance)

+- the benefit here is the _elasticity_ of the storage.
+Keep in mind that EFS can grow almost infinetely.

+#### Container deployments

+- you can package your lambda code as a container image and push that to ECR

+* the size limit here is 10 GB, much bigger than the previous 250 MB of zip file

+- **your image has to communicate with lambda runtime**

+* this is a good way of deploying code which is subject to heavy regulatory constrains or you need more than 250 MB of space

 ### Step Functions

 - **state machines as a service**